stevepurdie/saap-docs/content/for-developers/onboarding/gitops-onboarding.md

               └── stage
       ```

-    We need the corresponding folders inside argocd-apps folder and define argocd apps pointing to these folders.
+    We need the corresponding folders inside `argocd-apps` folder and define ArgoCD applications pointing to these folders.

       ```bash
       ├── gabbar